 UKCRC Public Health Research Centres of Excellence

-The group's report – Strengthening Public Health Research in the UK – led to the commitment of more than £20 million to create five UKCRC Public Health Centres of Excellence.
+In 2005, the major funders of public health research in the UK came together to form the UKCRC to address weaknesses in public health research.
+The group's report – Strengthening Public Health Research in the UK – led to the commitment of £21 million to create the five UKCRC Public Health Centres of Excellence.

 These Centres are designed to build research capacity, increase infrastructure and promote multi-disciplinary working by bringing together leading research experts together with practitioners, policy makers and wider stakeholders to tackle complex public health issues.